Last updated: October 16, 2024

 HELOC interest and principal payments

-Once the draw period ends, you'll make principal and interest payments each month to pay off the remaining balance owed on your loan agreement, with interest rate accrual over time.
+Once the draw period is over, you'll make principal and interest payments each month to pay off the remaining balance owed on your loan agreement .
+Interest will accrue over time.

 These payments are calculated based on your variable interest rate and the money remaining in your line of credit.
-So, they can vary monthly depending on your usage and future rate conditions.
+How much you pay can vary monthly depending on your usage and future rate conditions.

 HELOC payment examples

-If you're considering a home equity line of credit (HELOC), it's important to understand how your lender will calculate your payments.
+If you're considering a HELOC, you’ll want to understand how your lender will calculate your payments.

-For example, payments on a $100,000 HELOC with a 6% annual percentage rate (APR) may cost around $500 a month during the first ten years when only interest payments are required.
-That jumps to approximately $1,110 monthly for ten years when the repayment begins.
+For example, payments on a $100,000 HELOC with a 6% annual percentage rate (APR) may cost around $500 a month during a 10-year draw period when only interest payments are required.
+That jumps to approximately $1,110 a month when the 10-year repayment period begins.

 Another HELOC payment example would be if you had a $30,000 HELOC with a 7% APR.
-In this scenario, payments should cost around $175 a month during the first ten years when interest-only payments are due and about $350 a month for ten years when repayment begins.
+In this scenario, payments may cost around $175 a month during the 10-year draw period and about $350 a month during the 10-year repayment period.

-Monthly payments vary with changes in money taken out and interest rate changes, so pay attention to these two factors when calculating a HELOC’s monthly costs.
+Monthly payments may vary depending on the money you use and interest rate changes, so pay attention to these two factors when calculating a HELOC’s monthly costs.

 HELOC prepayment penalties